sinanthahir/sinanthahir/README.md

 - 👀 I’m interested in Designs, Coding and Robotics.

-- 🌱 I’m currently learning Cloud computing and Tensor Flow.
+- 🌱 I’m currently learning Cloud computing, Data Science and Tensor Flow.

 - 💞️ I’m looking to collaborate on Creative Projects.